idodod/protoc-gen-fieldmask/README.md

 }
 ```

-fieldmasks paths can be used as follows:
+For Golang fieldMasks paths can be used as follows:

 ```golang
   foo := &example.Foo{}